-1.5 Locating the Appliance
+1.E Locating the unit

-The appliance should be located to provide clearances on all sides for maintenance and inspection.
-It should not be located in an area where leakage of any connections will result in damage to the area adjacent to the appliance or to lower floors of the structure.
+This unit should be located to provide clearances on all sides for maintenance and inspection.
+It should not be located in an area where leakage of any connections will result in damage to the area adjacent to the unit or to lower floors of the structure.

-When such a location is not available, it is recommended that a suitable drain pan, adequately drained, be installed under the appliance.
+When such a location is not available, it is recommended that a suitable drain pan, adequately drained, be installed under the unit.

-The appliance is design certified by CSA-International for installation on combustible flooring; in basements; in closets, utility rooms or alcoves.

-Mighty Therm2 Boilers or Water Heaters must never be installed on carpeting.
-The location for the appliance should be chosen with regard to the vent pipe lengths and external plumbing.
+This unit is design certified by CSA-International for installation on combustible flooring; in basements; in closets, utility rooms or alcoves.
+These units must never be installed on carpeting.
+The location for the unit should be chosen with regard to the vent pipe lengths and external plumbing.
 The unit shall be installed such that the gas ignition system components are protected from water (dripping, spraying, rain, etc.) during operation and service (circulator replacement, control replacement, etc.).
-When vented vertically, the Mighty Therm2 must be located as close as practical to a chimney or outside wall.
-If the vent terminal and/
+When vented vertically, this unit must be located as close as practical to a chimney or outside wall.
+If the vent terminal and/or combustion air terminal terminate through a wall, and there is potential for snow accumulation in the local area, both terminals should be installed at an appropriate level above grade.